littlelittlefei/learngit/readme.txt

-ddGit is a version control system.
+dsgaddGit is a version control system.
 Git is free software......
 some changes
 fast